skeoop/skeoop.github.io/index.md

 Review
 </td>
 <td markdown="span">
-Some basic self review.
+Some basic review.
 </td>
 <td markdown="span">
-[Fundamentals Practice](assignments/Fundamentals-Practice) - you should be able to do this without any errors.
+[Fundamentals Practice](assignments/Fundamentals-Practice.pdf) - you should be able to do this without any errors.
 </td>
 </tr>
 </table>